kalvir781/kalv/cv/index.md

 [Chromorama](https://www.theguardian.com/technology/2010/dec/04/chromaroma-gameification-mudlark-london) - Created a fun game to allow individuals travelling on the TFL to plot their journeys with Oyster card taps and data APIs.

+[Alpha.gov](https://gds.blog.gov.uk/2011/07/29/alpha-gov-uk-wrap-up/) - Designed and proposed software architecture approach to re-build all the UK government services with a unique novel approach using HTML/JS and Rails development to ensure all services continued to work and a whole new stack to be built.
+Developed correct business relationships and put together the right staff to lead the development at the UK cabinet office.

 # Canada
 ## Vancouver, BC.